allenai/peer-review-api-client/README.md

 The full API documentation can be found [here](https://partner.semanticscholar.org/v1/peer-review).

 This repo implements a simple command-line client for convenient access to the API.
+The provided API key gives access to a shared account for limited trial use.

-For access to the API, contact our [partner team](https://pages.semanticscholar.org/data-partners).
+For full access to the API, contact our [partner team](https://pages.semanticscholar.org/data-partners).
 There is no charge for non-commercial use.
 Restrictions may apply to commercial use.

 ## Usage